 Parkinson’s disease support

-People with Parkinson’s, their families and caregivers can benefit from an array of resources
+People with Parkinson’s, as well as their families and caregivers, can benefit from an array of resources available through the Emerson Parkinson's Program

-including a Parkinson’s support group, special classes at the Emerson Wellness Center for Mind and Body, and therapies at our Clough Family Center for Rehabilitative and Sports Therapies
+.
+You'll have access to virtual education sessions, nutritional and social services, a Parkinson’s support group, classes at the Emerson Wellness Center for Mind and Body, and therapies at our Clough Family Center for Rehabilitative and Sports Therapies.

 Specialized neurological rehabilitation

 Our neurologists work closely with Emerson’s specialized neurological rehabilitation program

 , where skilled physical, occupational and speech-language therapists help individuals who have had a stroke or are dealing with other neurological disorders regain the highest-possible level of function and independence, improving their overall quality of life.
 Rehab is tailored to each patient’s unique needs and goals.

 Recognizing that patients with dementia or Alzheimer’s disease may experience additional confusion in a hospital setting, Emerson created a unique program called Dementia Buddies.
 Dementia Buddies are specially-trained volunteers who visit with patients during their stay in the hospital.
 They have soothing conversations, listen to music, reminisce and engage the patient with games to help ease their anxiety and so they know they are not alone.